Dolphiq/craft3-plugin-sitemap/README.md

-# Xml Sitemap plugin for Craft CMS 3.x
+# XML-sitemap plugin for Craft CMS 3.x

-Craft 3 plugin that provides an easy way to enable and manage an XML sitemap for search engines like Google
+Craft 3 plugin that provides an easy way to enable and manage a XML sitemap for search engines like Google and Bing

 ![Screenshot](resources/screenshots/screenshot1.png)

+## Using the XML-sitemap plugin

+After the installation, you can find the plugin in the settings section of the Control Panel.
+You can enable and set the settings per entries section.

+After saving the desired settings, you can submit the xml url (your site url)/sitemap.xml to the searchengines.

 ## Requirements